 Not convinced?
 For many business owners, hard facts are worth more than anecdotes and assumptions.
 Read the customer retention and acquisition stats below to see the differences between the two.

-- Acquiring a new customer can cost 6 to 7 times more than retaining an existing customer
+- Acquiring a new customer can cost five times more than retaining an existing customer.

 - Staying in touch with your current customer base.

-- Reminding their customers of upcoming events and seasonal tips.
+- Reminding customers of upcoming events and seasonal tips.

-- Maintaining a professional appearance all the way to the inbox.
+- Maintaining a professional appearance all the way to the inbox and beyond.